rmnavr/wy/README.md

   L                     |     [
     f 3 :: f 5          |       (f 3) (f 5) ]]

-; be aware that due to how condensed syntax works, sometimes you may require \ after L (and same for C):
+; be aware that due to how condensed syntax works, sometimes you may require \ after L (or C):
 L x y                   |   [(x y)]
 L\x y                   |   [x y]
 ```